-Self-Assessment Checklist Durin ng Your Preparation --------------------------------- ---------------------
+Self-Assessment Checklist During Your Preparation Self-Assessment Checklist During Your Prep aration --- ----------------- ----------- --------------- ------ ------ ---------

 Is my trade a Red Seal Trade?
 What is my trade's Red Seal name (Is it different from the Ontario trade name)?
 Did you download/save/print a copy of your NOA/RSOS?
 Did you download/save/print a copy of your Apprenticeship Training Standard?
 Did you download/save/print a copy of your Examination Breakdown or Examination Counselling Sheet?
 Are you using your NOA/RSOS as a study tool?
 Are you using your Apprenticeship Training Standard as a study tool?
 Have you accessed other study resources (texts, provincial/territorial standards)?
 Are you using your own network for support (colleagues, instructors, employers)?
 Have you created a study plan?
 Have you created a study schedule?